ObnoxiouslyNoxious/NoxDocs/docs/mods/zombies-have-ammo.md

 ## Features

 - Configurable chance for Zombies to drop loose Ammo or Ammo boxes.
+- Includes Support for Vanilla Firearms Expansion [B42.15] & Guns of Marz.
 - Includes a weighted Rarity System.
 Common Calibres (9mm, .38, .45) appear more often than rare ones (.44 Magnum).
 - Independent Enable + Weight setting for every Vanilla Calibre, VFE Calibre & GoM Calibre.
 - Optional Ammo pools for Vanilla Firearms Expansion (3 Calibres) and Guns of Marz (26 Calibres), each independently toggleable.